broadinstitute/gatk-sv/website/docs/gs/calling_modes.md

 Users should also consider that the single-sample mode is provided as a single workflow and is therefore considerably simpler to run than joint calling.
 However, it also has higher compute costs on a per-sample basis and will not be as sensitive as joint calling with larger cohorts.
+Additionally, SV quality will be best when the case sample closely resembles the samples in the reference panel.

 ## Joint calling mode